mdsefero/PeriMapper/README.md

 # PeriMapper

-PeriMapper is a Streamlit app for exploring ZIP-level geographic patterns in a perinatal dataset.
+PeriMapper is a companion tool to [PeriMiner](https://github.com/mdsefero/PeriMiner) — a Streamlit app for exploring ZIP-level geographic patterns in a perinatal dataset.
 It joins a filtered machine-learning pickle to ZIP lookup columns, aggregates a selected variable by ZIP, and renders an interactive Houston-area choropleth with a downloadable summary table.

 ## Repository Layout